 The Best Alternative to the Capital One Venture Card

 If you crave flexibility, the Chase Sapphire Preferred® Card is the better offer.
-You will pay the same $95 annual fee and your points are worth 1.25 cents each or can be transferred to a different airline or hotel loyalty program.
-The more valuable redemption options can be worth the tiered purchase rewards of only earning two miles on travel and dining, plus one point for all remaining purchases with the Chase Sapphire Preferred® Card.
+You will pay the same $95 annual fee.
+Your points are worth 1.25 cents each or can be transferred to a different airline or hotel loyalty program.
+And yes, Chase and Capital One have good products.

 An Alternative to the Capital One VentureOne